top of page

 GARAGE SALES

 Association-wide garage sales may be held once a year with the date determined by the Board.
-Owners are not permitted to have garage sales other than on the date set by the Board.
+Unit owners are not permitted to have garage sales other than on the date set by the Board.

 AUCTIONS/ESTATE SALES/TAG SALES